tylerobara/BrickTracker/README.md

 ### Managing Sets
 - Mark sets as checked/collected using the checkboxes
 - Track missing pieces by entering quantities in the parts table
+    - Note, the checkbox for missing pieces is updated automatically, if the set has missing pieces.
+It cannot be manually checked off.
 - View all missing pieces across sets in the Missing page
 - View complete parts inventory in the Parts page
 - View all minifigures in the Minifigures page